 - A joint Form 13C: Comparative Net Family Property Statement, or your own Form 13C, if there are property issues.
 This form compares the value of your and your partner’s assets and debts on the date you married and the date you separated.

 You have to give the court updated financial statements.
 See Update your financial statements below to find out what you have to do.

 Make copies of your completed documents for you and your partner.

 You must serve your partner with a copy of your documents at least 4 days before the date of your settlement conference.
 You serve them by regular service or special service.
 Serve your documents below explains how to do this.

 See Count time below to understand how to calculate days or time correctly.
 This is important because court staff may not accept your documents if you haven’t followed the rules.

-You add your settlement conference brief to your court file, not to the continuing record.
+Your settlement conference brief is added to your court file and not to the continuing record.
 It goes in your court file so the judge can read it before your conference.
 It is given back to you after your settlement conference is over.
 This is because discussions at a settlement conference are private and can’t be shared with another judge.

 Confirm your court date